 At the Aylesbury Vale Academy, we have created our own curriculum for our children in Preschool and Reception, supported by the Early Years Foundation Stage Framework (2021) working from birth to the end of the Reception year.
 It is a distinct phase that provides rich and diverse opportunities for lifelong learning.

-Our practitioners will provide opportunities that build upon children’s experiences and interests to enable all children to reach their potential in every aspect of their development.
+Our practitioners will provide opportunities with our bespoke curriculum that build upon children’s cultural capital, with the life experiences that they bring with them.
+We will link their interests and enhance the provision to enable all children to reach their potential in every aspect of their development.

 We recognise that starting school can be a stressful time for both the child and the parent.
-To support the smooth transition into school we plan to meet the needs of child and their family through an induction programme to enable a happy entry into reception and beyond to ensure ongoing well-being.
+To support the smooth transition into school, we plan to meet the needs of child and their family through an induction programme to enable a happy entry into preschool, reception, and beyond to ensure ongoing well-being.

 By focusing on these areas, children form a firm foundation on which to build future learning and help they develop the skills necessary for developing reading and writing, for understanding of the world and for engaging with the arts and design.

 Through a rich choice of play-based activities as well as group and individual learning with teachers and other adults, the children develop the skills of listening and developing language to express their ideas, thoughts and feelings; they develop the skills to control and coordinate their bodies and handle equipment and resources and they develop an awareness of themselves, of others and of their feelings and relationships.

 Our Early Years classrooms are designed to enable children to develop independence by accessing high-quality resources independently and by quickly establishing strong relationships between staff and pupils and amongst their peers.
 This emphasis on relationships helps to create a nurturing ethos that complements the strong emphasis on good manners and good behaviour and helps to develop the confidence and well-being that is crucial for children to learn and thrive.